commercetools/b2b-cofe-types/packages/demo/extensions/README.md

 ### Update extensions from a project using this repo as a subtree
 1. Commit the changes to the `origin` of your repo
+1. If you have never pulled from `estensions` or `types` repos, you should pull first
+    ```
+    git subtree pull --prefix packages/<name>/extensions extensions master --squash
+    git subtree pull --prefix packages/<name>/types types master --squash
+    ```
 1. Commit the changes to `extensions`

     ```
     git subtree push --prefix packages/<name>/extensions extensions <new-branch-name>
     ```